statelyai/xstate/docs/guides/states.md

 # States

 A state is an abstract representation of a system (such as an application) at a specific point in time.
-As an application is interacted with, events cause it to change state.
-A finite state machine can be in only one of a finite number of states at any given time.
+To learn more, see the section in our [introduction to statecharts](./introduction-to-state-machines-and-statecharts/index.md#states).

+## API

 The current state of a machine is represented by a `State` instance:

 ```js {13-18,21-26}
 const lightMachine = createMachine({